 Soaring energy costs: can you slash your bills with a low-cost gadget?

-With energy bills soaring, is it worth spending money on gadgets to reduce energy consumption?
+As our energy use rises in the colder, darker months, is it worth spending money on gadgets to reduce consumption?
 Lily Canter investigates.

 Over the past month, my family have stopped using the dishwasher and started washing up again.